zeyuz35/zeyuz35.github.io/vault/SFM.markov.md

 ---
 id: XiJC0xxXNzTGVmJGnTgDE
 title: Static Factor Models with Markov Regime Switching
-updated: 1635479877335
+updated: 1636283361568
 created: 1635422015099
 ---

 #markov #regime

+Luke Hartigan's thesis also contains an approach to markov switching for factor models, however, haven't spent the time needed to read into it too much yet.

 Liu and Chen 2016 Statistica Sinica

 Does not seem to be a very well known paper, despite arguably being technically sound.

-An extension of static factor models which allows for factor loadings to switch according to an unosberved markov process.
+An extension of static factor models which allows for factor loadings to switch according to an unobserved markov process.

 Unfortunately estimating this is quite difficult, and the resulting estimates don't make too much sense.